Turned Down for An Account? Check Your ChexSystems Report

 Your money management mistakes could come back to bite you when you try to open a bank account.
 Many consumers are surprised when a bank tells them that their account applications have been rejected, but it's a possibility if you let your credit deteriorate.

-The reason for being denied a savings or checking account could stem from the negative marks on a credit report known as the ChexSystems report.
+The major reason for being denied a savings or checking account could stem largely from the negative marks on a consumer report known as the ChexSystems report.

 Application Review Process

 In a typical account application process, the bank uses your name and Social Security number to conduct a routine financial background check.

 The very first step in this background check is usually taking a look at your ChexSystems report.